 We are highly attuned to notice when something doesn’t feel or “function” right on a physical level.
 But are you aware of the times when your emotions are out of whack?
 Maybe you experience an emotional roller coaster during that ‘time of the month’, you have sporadic emotional outbursts, or you have developed fears that hold you back from your everyday life.
 Either way, these “excess emotions” are the body’s way of communicating with you.
 They’re telling you that something is off balance.

 Picture a see saw.
 You are sitting in the middle with both sides completely balanced.
-Then someone jumps on one side and suddenly, it tilts to one side, completely off balance.
+Then someone jumps on and suddenly, it tilts to one side, completely off balance.
 Now imagine that the “someone” who jumped on the see saw was actually a recent event.
 Maybe someone spouted unfriendly words to you in the grocery store, which threw a once pleasant situation off kilter.
 How did you react?
 If you screamed back, one side of that see saw got thrown in the air.
 If you maintained your composure and brushed her off, chances are your see saw regulated itself.

 “Everything you want is on the other side of fear.”
 Jack Canfield said it.
 We all know it.
 Fear is debilitating.
 It stops us in our tracks and can even cause our bodies to become frozen, or temporarily paralyzed.
 Once we are able to move past the fear, our bodies move in smoother motions, our thoughts flow freely, and we are calmer—and funny enough, more productive.
 So what is this thing called “fear” and how can we stop it?